-- 1. Warning and /or written reprimand
+- 1. Warning or written reprimand

 - 2. Restriction to quarters up to five days

 - 3. Extra duty up to five hours.
 Extra duty means performing assigned tasks without pay.

 - 4. Loss of the use of any or all personal or state property for up to five days.

-- 5. Loss of Privileges for up to five days including:
+- 5. Loss of privileges for up to five days including:

 - a.
-Commissary purchases and/or services
+Commissary purchases or services

 - b.
 Commissary spending limits

 - c.
 Reduced hours or total loss of afternoon or evening recreation

-- d.
-Restriction from recreation areas including weight room, handball court and gymnasium.
+- Restriction from recreation areas including weight room, handball court, and gymnasium.

 - e.
 Loss of telephone privileges (except legal)

 - f.
 Loss of visiting hours, contact visits, including hours and days of visiting.

 - g.
-Loss of use of tokens or punch card
+Loss of use of tokens

 - h.
-Loss of Cell hobby privileges
+Loss of cell hobby privileges

 - i.
 Loss of use of personal property

 - j.
-Loss of Cable TV service
+Loss of cable television service